mkerollos/SearchAssist-Toolkit/Blog/LLM Cost Optimization.md

 - [**BGE Base Model**](https://huggingface.co/BAAI/bge-base-en-v1.5)
 - [**OpenAI ADA embeddings**](https://platform.openai.com/docs/guides/embeddings/embedding-models)

+ > #### Key Insight
- Our experimentation with various embedding models yielded significant results.
-Compared to the default model, we observed a substantial increase in performance, with chunk recall improving by an average of 7-15%.
+> Our experimentation with various embedding models yielded significant results.
+Compared to the default model, we observed a substantial increase in performance, with chunk recall improving by an average of 7-15%(Please refer to experiments 2,6,8,9 under Solutions Comparison table).
 This marked improvement underscores the importance of selecting the right embedding model for enhancing retrieval accuracy in RAG systems.

 ### 4. Fine-Tuning Embedding Models:
 While exploring different models was a good start, we found that off-the-shelf solutions weren't always sufficient for our specific use case.
 To address this, we employed a technique called "fine-tuning" on the most promising model we had identified.
 This process involved further training the model on our client's specific data, aiming to make our system even more efficient at understanding and answering customer queries in the context of our client's business.
 By combining the strengths of existing models with customized training, we hoped to achieve a level of performance that neither approach could deliver on its own.

+ > #### Key Insight
- This fine-tuning process led to a notable enhancement in retrieval performance, with chunk recall improving by an average of 3-8% compared to the best available pre-trained embedding models.
+>  This fine-tuning process led to a notable enhancement in retrieval performance, with chunk recall improved by over 13% compared to the SearchAI default model (see experiments 2 & 10) and by over 7% versus the top-performing pre-trained model(see experiments 7 & 10 under Solutions Comparison table).
 This improvement underscores the value of tailoring embedding models to specific domains and datasets, even when starting with high-quality pre-trained models.

 ### 5. Prompt Engineering